sadighian/crypto-rl/README.md

 - time
 - websockets

-## 4. Design Pattern
+## 4. Design Patterns

+### 4.1 Data Recorder
-The design pattern is intended to serve as a foundation for implementing a trading strategy.
+The design pattern is intended to serve as a foundation for implementing a trading strategy. (recorder.py)
-### 4.1 Architecture
+#### 4.1.1 Application Architecture
 - Each crypto pair (e.g., Bitcoin-USD) runs on its own `Process`
   - Each exchange data feed is processed in its own `Thread` within the parent crypto pair `Process`
   - A timer for periodic polling (or order book snapshots--see `mongo-integration` or `arctic-book-snapshot`